-(1) Comply with chapter 97-256, Laws of Florida, which calls for the codification of charters of all independent special fire control districts which were created by special law of local application or general law of local application as defined in s.
-189.403, Florida Statutes.
+(1) Comply with section 191.015, Florida Statutes, 1997, which calls for the codification of charters of all independent special fire control districts as defined in section 189.403, Florida Statutes, which were created by special law of local application or general law of local application.

-(2) Provide standards, direction, and procedures concerning the operation and governance of the special fire control district known as the Ocean City-Wright Fire Control District.
+(2) Provide standards, direction, and procedures concerning the operation and governance of the special fire control district known as the Destin Fire Control District.

-(3) Provide greater uniformity between the Ocean City-Wright Fire Control District and other independent special fire control districts.
+(3) Provide greater uniformity between the Destin Fire Control District and other independent special fire control districts.

-(4) Provide greater uniformity in the financing authority of the Ocean City-Wright Fire Control District without hampering the efficiency and effectiveness of current authorized and implemented methods and procedures of raising revenues.
+(4) Provide greater uniformity in the financing authority of the Destin Fire Control District without hampering the efficiency and effectiveness of current authorized and implemented methods and procedures and raising revenues.

-(5) Improve communication and coordination between Ocean City-Wright Fire Control District and other local governments with respect to short-range and long-range planning to meet the demands for service delivery while maintaining fiscal responsibility.
+(5) Improve communication and coordination between the Destin Fire Control District and other local governments with respect to short-range and long-range planning to meet the demands for service delivery while maintaining fiscal responsibility.

-(6) Provide uniform procedures for electing members of the governing board of the Ocean City-Wright Fire Control District to ensure greater accountability to the public.
+(6) Provide uniform procedures for electing members of the governing board of the Destin Fire Control District to ensure greater accountability to the public.